enhance-dev/enhance-image/readme.md

 # enhance-image

-Enhance Image is a Single File Component (SFC) for [Enhance](https://enhance.dev) that makes authoring responsive images easy, by providing a simple component API backed by a powerful image transformation and delivery service.
+Enhance Image is a Single File Component (SFC) for [Enhance](https://enhance.dev) that makes authoring responsive images easy, by providing a simple component API backed by an image transformation service.

 ## Background

-Responsive images are a critical aspect of responsive web design and development.
-They offer critical performance improvements by delivering appropriately sized images to a range of device resolutions and viewport sizes so that, for example, a mobile phone doesn't waste time and bandwidth downloading an image sized for a widescreen monitor.
+Responsive images are an important aspect of responsive web design and development.
+They offer major performance improvements by delivering appropriately sized images to a range of device resolutions and viewport sizes so that, for example, a mobile phone doesn't waste time and bandwidth downloading an image sized for a widescreen monitor.

 Implementing responsive images, however, can be challenging.
 Preparing multiple variants of images can be tedious and time consuming, and the web platform APIs for using responsive images in the browser can be tough to wrap your head around.
 This is where Enhance Image comes in.
-By combining a simple custom element interface with a powerful on-demand image transformer, it saves time on image preparation and reduces the overhead of implementing responsive images correctly.
+By combining a simple custom element interface with an on-demand image transformer, it saves time on image preparation and reduces the overhead of implementing responsive images correctly.

 ## Usage